We need Meta Box to create custom fields. It’s free and available on wordpress.org.

 In the field group editor, go to the Settings tab and set up the attributes for the field group.

 There are also some settings such as Conditional Logic, Custom CSS class and Custom settings that are the same as settings for the fields in the Advanced tab of it.
-But, the difference is that these settings apply for the whole field group.
+But, the difference is that these settings apply to the whole field group.

 The Location settings is the most-used setting in every case.
 It allows you to choose the location where you want to display the field group.